 Use firm pressure with your scraping tool to burnish (rub really hard) the vinyl onto your project.

-If the vinyl still won’t come off the tape, grab your weeding tool.
 Use the end of your weeding tool to pull the vinyl off the transfer tape and hold it down while you remove the tape.

 My favorite thing to use for regular vinyl is clear contact paper from places like Walmart.
 (Check Amazon Prices here) It’s the perfect amount of sticky for transferring vinyl.